Tomandjob/FF-BLS/README.md

 Created by Yang Zhang

 # Introduction
-Fusion features-based broad learning system (FF-BLS) is a classification algorithm classification network with fast and incremental learning.
+Fusion features-based broad learning system (FF-BLS) is a classification network with fast and incremental learning.
 It contains a convolution module and broad learning.

 # Requirements:
 Keras 2